Cheeun/CADyQ/README.md

 sh train_edsrbaseline_cadyq.sh
 sh train_srresnet_cadyq.sh
 ```
-Pretrained model for stduent and teacher model to start training from can be accessed from [Google Drive](https://drive.google.com/drive/folders/1nPVdcqLqcaq-fp3Kg04WCUKav0PFER6x?usp=sharing).
+Model weights for stduent and teacher model to start training from can be accessed from [Google Drive](https://drive.google.com/drive/folders/1nPVdcqLqcaq-fp3Kg04WCUKav0PFER6x?usp=sharing).

 ### How to test CADyQ